shawnmckinney/py-fortress/README-CLI-AUTH.md

-# Command Line Interpreter (CLI) README for RBAC0 SYSTEM Testing
+# Guide to Command Line Interpreter (CLI) for RBAC0 SYSTEM Testing

 This document describes commands to run the py-fortress cli-test-auth.py program which test drives these [access_mgr](impl/access_mgr.py) APIs.
 ______________________________________________________________________________